-OPR welcomes suggestions on how to make this guidance more meaningful and useful to local planning agencies.
-Please contact Helen Campbell, AICP, Senior Planner at (916) 341-7371 or e-mail at Helen.Campbell@opr.ca.gov to make suggestions on improving the General Plan Annual Progress Report guidelines or if you have any questions regarding the submission process.
+OPR welcomes suggestions for how to make this guidance more meaningful and useful to local planning agencies.
+Please contact Brianne Masukawa, Associate Planner, by email at brianne.masukawa@opr.ca.gov or opr.apr@opr.ca.gov to make suggestions on improving the General Plan Annual Progress Report guidelines or if you have any questions regarding the submission process.